ShmuelRonen/ComfyUI-UNO-Wrapper/README.md

 1. Add a "UNO Model Loader" node
    - Configure device settings if needed (most settings work with defaults)
-   - **NEW: Select a custom LoRA from the dropdown to influence the generation style**

 2. Connect it to a "UNO Image Generator" node
    - Enter your text prompt
    - Set dimensions, guidance scale, and steps as desired